aharring83/Bacterial-Genomics-Workshop/README.md

  ### Multiple Sequence Alignment and Phylogenetic Analysis based on SNPs.

-We are going to use MAFFT to do the multiple sequence alignment and fasttree to generate a phylogenetic tree.
+We are going to use MAFFT to do the multiple sequence alignment and FastTree to generate a phylogenetic tree.
 Run the following commands:
 ```
 mafft --thread 88 all.fasta > align.fasta